 Youngsville is a medium-sized city located in the state of Louisiana.
 With a population of 17,361 people and three constituent neighborhoods, Youngsville is the 27th largest community in Louisiana.
 Youngsville has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Youngsville, where the median household income is $101,455.00.

 Youngsville real estate is some of the most expensive in Louisiana, although Youngsville house values don't compare to the most expensive real estate in the U.S.

 Being a small city, Youngsville does not have a public transit system used by locals to get to and from work.

 The per capita income in Youngsville in 2018 was $34,838, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $161,496 for a family of four.
+This equates to an annual income of $139,352 for a family of four.

 The most common language spoken in Youngsville is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Vietnamese and French.